NatechipMT/playerranks/README.md

-# playerranks | Refined by Natechip
+# playerranks | refined by Natechip
 Mod for Minetest that allows players to be ranked based on what they have done in the world.
 # Dependencies
 default